 Our expansion into new vertical markets also depends upon our ability to adapt our existing platform and develop additional features and functionality to meet the particular needs of each new vertical market.
 For example, home services providers may require greater mobile functionality than customers in other vertical markets.
 Other new vertical markets may require additional functionality to address regulatory considerations.
 For example, in our existing vertical markets such as dentistry and optometry, we had to expend significant time and resources to address the strict patient and other privacy regulations associated with those industries.
 We may not have adequate financial or technological resources to develop effective and secure enhancements to our platform and new products that will satisfy the demands of these new vertical markets.
 In addition, we will need to make sales and marketing investments to increase awareness of our platform and products in new vertical markets in which we have not historically had a presence.
-Further, as positive references from existing customers are vital to expanding into new vertical and geographic markets within the home services economy, any dissatisfaction on the part of existing customers may harm our brand and reputation and inhibit market acceptance of our platform and products.
+Further, as positive references from existing customers may harm our brand and reputation and inhibit market acceptance of our platform and products.